 You do not need a birth certificate to get inside Disney World (though it’s good to have identification in case you need).
 It’s recommended to bring baby supplies like a stroller or bassinet, a baby carrier (that you have used before vacation) a diaper bag with supplies, and then soaps/lotions/wipes that you’ve used at home to avoid any discomfort with new items at the theme parks.
 Please also pack a fan, muslin blankets, lots of clothing and some entertainment (plus any first aide items you might need)

 This post may contain affiliate links, read my full disclosure here.

 Tip 1- Give yourself lots of time on arrival and departure day.

 This will allow for all those mishaps that will happen, like oversleeping and forgetting something important.

-So just have a plan in place for the rainy times, like ponchos (I like this multi pack from amazon because it’s a third of the cost for what you’d pay at the park!).
+having a plan in place for the rainy times, like ponchos (I like this multi pack from amazon because it’s a third of the cost for what you’d pay at the park!) will save your sanity.
 Pack extra ponchos for throwing over your stroller, or get a dedicated Stroller Rain Cover .